marin-community/marin/README.md

 ensure you don't accidentally grab part of a multi-node slice, which will lead to weird errors.

 Also, despite it saying `"TPU": 1`, you're actually getting all the TPUs.
-This is because Google requires that only one process on a machine can access the TPU.
+This is because Google requires that only one process on a machine can access TPUs at a time.

 **IMPORTANT**: Ray and `libtpu` don't always get along.
 If you are using TPUs, you should either fork a process that uses the TPUs or force remove the libtpu lockfile when your task finishes.
 The latter is very hacky, but it works.